 As a whole, traffic deaths declined approximately 26 percent from 2005 to 2011 – there were an estimated 32,367 deaths from car accidents on American roadways in 2011.
 The fatality rate in the same year was 1.10, but experts believe that number will reach somewhere around 1.16 for 2012.
 The number of total fatalities for each quarter of 2012 was significantly higher than the same time of the previous year, the NHTSA added in its report.

 “The news, while disheartening, is not surprising,” says Barbara Harsha of the Governors Highway Safety Association (GHSA).
 “With the improving economy and historically low levels of motor vehicle deaths in recent years, we expected deaths to increase.
 Highway deaths have been declining significantly in recent years.”

 Cause for Concern Regarding Motorcycle Accidents

 Where Harsha’s concern lies, however, is with motorcyclists and the number of motorcycle accidents resulting in serious injury and death throughout the country.

-The GHSA recently projected that there were an estimated 5,000 motorcyclists killed in traffic accidents throughout the course of 2012.
+The GHSA recently projected that there were an estimated 5,000 motorcyclists killed in auto accidents throughout the course of 2012.
 According to Harsha, that would be almost a 15 percent increase in motorcycle accident deaths from the previous year.

 When asked about options for reversing the trend of increasing motorcycle accident fatalities, Harsha says the 31 states that currently lack mandatory helmet laws for riders would be a place to start.
 The numbers released by the NHTSA are preliminary, and although they are typically very accurate the administration will continue to work on compiling a complete statistical summary.